megoldsby/generalized-alternation/README.md

 # generalized-alternation
 THIS VERSION OF THE PAPER IS OBSOLETE.
-A NEW VERSION WILL APPERR SOON.
+A NEW VERSION WILL APPEAR SOON.
 Presents a new algorithm for generalized alternation on shared-memory systems.